Dodokal/Dodokal/README.md

 - 👋 Hi, I’m @Dodokal
-- 👀 I’m interested in ...CODING
+- 👀 I’m interested in data driven approch in spatial science
-- 🌱 I’m currently learning ...GIS
+- 🌱 GIS and Remote sensing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Kalidh84@gmail.com